-The Initial Study/Proposed Negative Declaration will be made available for public review and comment for 30 days from January 16, 2025 to February 17, 2025.
+The Initial Study/Negative Declaration was made available for public review and comment for 39 days from January 16, 2025, to February 24, 2025.
 Caltrans ensured the document was made available to all appropriate parties and agencies, including:

 - 1) Responsible agencies - 2) Trustee agencies that have resources affected by the project - 3) Other state, federal, and local agencies which have regulatory jurisdiction, or that exercise authority over resources, which may be affected by the project - 4) The public.
 The document was made available online at https://dot.ca.gov/caltrans-near-me/district-3/d3-projects/d3-sac-12terminous-capm Additional copies of the document are available at: - o Rio Vista Library 44 S 2nd Street, Rio Vista, CA 94571 - o Caltrans District 3 Office: 703 B Street, Marysville, CA 95901 - To send via postal mail by submitting a request to either the project email address at 03_2J200_Project_Inbox@dot.ca.gov or the project postal address as follows: